 Chris has worked extensively in supporting students experiencing disadvantage in accessing education.
 As well as supervising the design and delivery of film workshops, cutting-edge mentoring environments and face to face events, Chris has been a field producer and lighting cameraman through television and corporate video productions for over thirty years.
 In 2005 he completed a Masters of Multimedia Design at the University of Sydney.

-In 2003, as producer/director and scriptwriter, Chris produced “Get It On”, a safe sex education resource video/DVD for Indigenous teenagers for NSW Dept of Education.
+Chris worked as principal cameraman for ICAM (Indigenous Cultural Affairs Magazine) at SBS in the 1990’s and as producer/director and scriptwriter, he produced “Get It On”, a safe sex education resource video/DVD for Indigenous teenagers for NSW Dept of Education.
 As producer/director and cameraman Chris also made a fundraising film for the Australian Indigenous Doctors’ Association to raise money for Indigenous secondary students to further their education and get into medicine.

 With a film background, Chris has worked on news and current affairs, sports, drama, light entertainment and educational programs for ABC and SBS.